angelcerveraroldan/installations/README.md

 When you're inside the nvim folder, make a `init.vim` file by runnning `touch init.vim`.

 Open the file using neovim by running `nvim init.vim`.
-After the file has opened, press `a` to go into inser mode, and write one of the following:
+After the file has opened, press `a` to go into insert mode, and write one of the following:

 1. `set number` -> This will show line numbers on the side.
 2. `set relativenumber` -> This will show the line number relative to the cursor.